Tyler Jet Motorsports: History

 For the 2000 season, Tyler Jet switched to the No. 10 and hired Johnny Benson to pilot the car on November 22, 1999.
-Their first exposure came at the Daytona 500, where Benson's unsponsored Pontiac took the lead late in the race and held the lead for 39 laps, only to be passed by cars that had made full pit stops under a late race caution (Benson was playing strategy, having only stopped for two tires and fuel his last stop) and finish 12th.
+Their first exposure came at the Daytona 500, where the team did not have a sponsor for the entirety of speedweeks which the car was white just the black No. 10 on the side.
+The team would get a sponsor on late Saturday night, the night before the race where Lycos came on to sponsor them.
+The decals were put on the car on the morning of the race.
+Benson started 27th and took the lead late in the race with 43 laps to go with pit strategy by taking two tires and held the lead for 39 laps, only to be passed by Dale Jarrett and other cars that had made full pit stops under a late race caution and finished 12th.

 Lycos signed on as sponsor for the No. 10 and stayed with them until the 2000 Pepsi 400, where Tyler Jet pulled them off the car due to nonpayment; Lycos would eventually sue Tyler Jet on July 16, 2001.
 They would run unsponsored for the next four races, but Beverley was forced to sell the team afterwards.
 The car, which had just acquired sponsorship from Aaron's, was sold to MB2 Motorsports on July 20.
 The team would continue to be based in Tyler Jet's shop located near Lowe's Motor Speedway, and ran until the end of the 2005 season when the car number, sponsor (Valvoline) and driver (Scott Riggs) moved to Evernham Motorsports.
 The successor team and car were Ginn Racing's No. 14, which was sold to Dale Earnhardt, Inc. and merged into its No. 15 team, which in turn was folded after the merger that created Earnhardt Ganassi Racing; the resulting team, by 2014 was simply known as Chip Ganassi Racing, was in turn purchased by Trackhouse Racing Team in 2021.